 Credit where it's due.
 Big thanks to Shane Glynn for reviewing early drafts.
 Any mistakes that remain are mine.

 Reading this online?
 Or as a forward?
 Why not sign up?
-Get Block & Mortar news in your inbox, every week.
+Get Block & Mortar news in your inbox, whenever it's published.

 Privacy statement: I don’t share/rent/sell your personal info.
 Seriously.